Can A Relationship Work After A Breakup? Find Out

 For every seemingly different resulting in a breakup, partners can figure out the balance and carefully examine the best approach to unravel the situation.

-Break up is more like a wound that needed to be treated with diligence and cares.
+A breakup is more like a wound that needs to be treated with diligence and care.

-Imagine someone you once can’t stop loving, someone you can easily fall back to in time of adversity has finally turned into a person you are developing a high taste of displeasure for.
-Feels weird, right?
+Imagine someone you once couldn’t stop loving, someone you can easily fall back on in times of adversity has finally turned into a person you are developing a high taste of displeasure for.
+It feels weird, right?

-A breakup might bring about a sense of relief and optimum freshness, especially for a very challenging and toxic relationship.
-Yet, there are strategic ways to make reconciliation and have a permanent solution to whatever issues partners face.
+A breakup might bring relief and optimum freshness, especially for a challenging and toxic relationship.
+Yet, strategic ways exist to reconcile and have a permanent solution to whatever issues partners face.

 How To Make A Relationship Work After Breakup